Wet weather continues across Pacific Northwest and New England

-Sunday: SW wind 10 to 15 kt.
+- Thursday Night ESE wind 10 to 15 kt.
 Scattered showers.
 Seas around 3 ft.

 This forecast is for a single location.
 For safety concerns, mariners should be aware of the weather over a larger area.

-(2) The forecast conditions at a particular point may not exceed the criteria of a Small Craft Advisory, Gale, Storm etc.
+The forecast conditions at a particular point may not exceed the criteria of a Small Craft Advisory, Gale, Storm etc.

 These watches/warnings/advisories are issued for the entire zone in which the point resides and mariners should act accordingly.